 Leonard A. Schlesinger

-Schlesinger has lectured and consulted on service quality, customer satisfaction, entrepreneurship and organizational change for over 200 major corporations, non-profit organizations, governments, and international leadership organizations around the world.
-He was an active leader in the design and development of the “Work-Out!” initiative at General Electric and the “Reinventing Government” process for the U.S. Department of Labor.
+Schlesinger has lectured and consulted on strategy, service quality, customer satisfaction, entrepreneurship, human resources and organizational change for over 250 major corporations, non-profit organizations, governments, and international leadership organizations around the world.
+He was an active leader in the design and development of the “Work-Out!” initiative at General Electric and the “Reinventing Government” process for the U.S. Government.

 His writings on entrepreneurship, service management and organizational management have been widely published.
-He is the author or co-author of eleven books, including Just Start: Take action, Embrace uncertainty, Create the future (Harvard Business School Press, 2012), Action Trumps Everything (Black Ink Press, 2010), The Value Profit Chain (Free Press, 2003), The Service Profit Chain (Free Press, 1997) and The Real Heroes of Business ... and Not a CEO among Them (Doubleday Currency, 1994), and has written numerous articles for academic audiences as well as for The New York Times, Fast Company, and Harvard Business Review.
+Along with his HBS colleagues, Profs.
+Jim Heskett and Earl Sasser, he has recently completed What Great Service Leaders Know and Do: Creating Breakthroughs in Service Firms (Berrett-Koehler, 2015).
+Additionally, he is the author or co-author of 12 additional books, including Own Your Future (AMACOM, 2014), Just Start: Take action, Embrace uncertainty, Create the future (Harvard Business School Press, 2012), Action Trumps Everything (Black Ink Press, 2010), The Value Profit Chain (Free Press, 2002), The Service Profit Chain (Free Press, 1997) and The Real Heroes of Business ... and Not a CEO among Them (Doubleday Currency, 1994), and has written numerous articles for academic audiences as well as for The New York Times, Fast Company, and Harvard Business Review.
 He has served on the editorial boards of five major academic journals and has published numerous management case studies that have sold well over one million copies.
 He also has completed three video series on service management.

-Schlesinger currently serves as Vice Chairman of the Board of the Network for Teaching Entrepreneurship (NFTE), a Director of Viewpost, LLC, a member of the Corporation of the Winsor School, and is a member of the President’s Council of the Franklin W. Olin College of Engineering.
+Schlesinger currently serves as a Director of Viewpost LLC, Next Level Pizza, Inc. and RH, Inc. (Chair of Compensation Committee), a Trustee of Wheaton College (MA), and member of the President’s Council of the Franklin W. Olin College of Engineering.
+He serves on the Advisory Boards of The College for Social Innovation, The Center for Women’s Entrepreneurial Leadership (Babson College), Datapoint Capital, Defy Ventures, Clip-File, the Global Business School Network, the Institute for Nonprofit Practice, and the Emory-Georgia Healthcare Innovation Program.
 He also serves as an advisory council member of Goldman Sachs' 10,000 Small Businesses Initiative, and as a member of both the Council on Competitiveness and the Council on Foreign Relations.
-His work in corporate governance spans a broad range of privately held, public and not for profit organizations.

-Schlesinger holds a Doctor of Business Administration from Harvard Business School, an MBA from Columbia University, and a Bachelor of Arts in American Civilization from Brown University.
-His wife, Phyllis, is a long-time member of the Babson College faculty specializing in organizational behavior with a prior faculty appointment at The Ohio State University’s Fisher School of Business.
-They have three grown daughters.
+Schlesinger holds a Doctor of Business Administration from Harvard Business School, an MBA from Columbia University, a Bachelor of Arts in American Civilization from Brown University and an Honorary Doctor of Laws from Babson College.